houjingyi233/macos-research/xcode/Readme.md

 1-Click File Open to Xcode Crash.
 --------
 - Did not meet the bar for servicing as a Security Issue, not a surprise == Its just a Null Byte Crash
+- Download cx.xss.json-001.zip, unzip and open in Xcode, Recursive DoS with Program Exit.
+Harmless junk

 This PoC is re-gaining traction.... lol.
-31 MAR 2023
+28 AUGUST 2023

 Enjoy!